Loading...

 Share this with your friends, family and colleagues

-Esports (or electronic sports) are best understood as competitive-level online videogaming.
+Esports (or electronic sports) is best understood as competitive-level online videogaming.
 Esports players compete against each other for prizes, money, and prestige.

-Any videogame with the potential for competition can become an esport – from sports games (e.g. FIFA) to first-person shooter games (e.g. Call of Duty) to card collecting battle games (e.g. Hearthstone).
+Any videogame with the potential for competition can become an esport – from sports games like EA Sports FC to first-person shooter games like Call of Duty, and even card collecting battle games like Hearthstone.

 Esports can be team-based or solo experiences.
 They require training, skills, and time.
-Teams have coaches, sponsorships, and friendly matches for practice (called ‘scrims’) before competitions.
+Teams have coaches, sponsorships, and training regimes.
 The games themselves are designed to be immersive and to encourage players to become the best, with in-game rewards and achievements awarded to higher levels of skill.

-Discord communities for games can also host and promote private tournaments, especially with so many games like Fortnite introducing custom modes where players can create their own matches.
+Discord communities for games can also host and promote private tournaments, especially with games like Fortnite offering custom modes where players can create their own matches.

 Illustration of 3 boys gaming